 The recipient shall notify the ACEM Foundation in writing, and in advance wherever possible, of:

-• any periods of absence to be taken during the course of the award (excluding those which are less than four week’s duration)
+• any periods of absence to be taken during the course of the grant (excluding those which are less than four week’s duration)

 • their leaving, or intention to leave, the relevant institution before the expiration of the grant and the name of the institution their next intended place of employment.

-(a) t is expected that any research conducted with the support of a research grant:
+(a) It is expected that any research conducted with the support of a research grant:

 • will have all necessary ethical clearances, and